-School of Nursing, Health, and Exercise Science majors who repeat a course will have the most current grade counted towards the GPA.
+NHS majors who repeat a course at TCNJ will have the most current grade counted towards the GPA.
 The former grades still appear on the transcript, but are not used in the GPA calculation.
 Students must petition to have their GPA re-calculated by filing the Repeat of Course Notification Form online https://recreg.tcnj.edu/files/2016/12/Repeat-of-course-notification-form.pdf.
 Note that this only applies to grades earned at TCNJ.
 Grades earned at another institution are not counted towards the GPA.